- Director: Maya Deren

 Ritual is a study in duality, among other themes.
 It stars both Deren and a Trinidadian-born dancer named Rita Christiani, who seem to play the same individual in different shots.
 Maybe?
 The film starts with Deren happily doing something with yarn, but Christiani is not as happy.
 Anais Nin appears and beckons Christiani into the next room, which seems to suddenly be the scene of a party.
 She walks in with what looks like a black widow’s mourning outfit.
 Christiani tries to introduce herself to various people, who all turn away and avoid her.
 Then another dancer, played by Frank Westbrook, approaches, but she flees.
 He chases her through a colonnaded garden with great, leaping grand jetes.
 Then we see Deren running away from him, under a pier into the sea.
 As she sinks to the bottom, the film turns negative.
 Deren is now black like Christiani, and her black mourner’s dress now looks like a white wedding dress.
 And that’s the thing.

 Deren herself described “ritual” as an “action distinguished from all others in that it seeks the realization of its purpose through the exercise of form.
 In this sense ritual is art; and even historically, all art derives from ritual.
 In ritual, the form is the meaning.”
 In her film, we see Christiani/Deren gaining freedom by abandoning “ritual.”
 Again, I think.
 I like this kind of stuff, because rather than seeing it as a sort of test to figure out what stands for what, as many viewers likely do, I enjoy finding different possible interpretations of the images Deren chooses.
-It is likely not an accident that she chooses an African-American doppleganger for herself, in a film about duality.
+It is likely not an accident that she chooses a Black woman as a doppleganger for herself, in a film about duality.
 Nor is it an accident that the latter stages of the film feature a woman sinking to the bottom of the ocean rather than be caught by a man.
 But what does it mean?
 Well, that’s up to us, or more specifically you.

 Avant Garde film in general has also served as a testing ground over the decades, for techniques that would later be featured in big-budget narrative films.
 Ritual uses slow motion and freeze frames throughout, in a way that these techniques wouldn’t be used in mainstream movies for decades.
 I could, and many people have, speculate as to what Deren means by these techniques as well.
 Is a living, moving person being held in freeze frame the equivalent of a statue coming to life, which is something else we see in this film?
 I’m pretty sure we see that, right?